SSDD-2025/Grupo-16/doc.md

   </tbody>
 </table>

+Bear in mind the fact that the pieces of code injected might have other variables, check it in its specific documentation place.

 __Use:__ The search page HTML is a base file that need to have injected the files: `header`, `footer`, `display-artists` and `concert` in order to work correctly.
 The styles used for this page are contained in the general css `common-styles.css`, be sure to link the file correctly.

 ## Ticket Selling